marcmylemans/marcmylemans.github.io/_posts/2024-05-07-HomeLabAutomation.md

 ---

-# Automating Your RDS Lab: From ISO to Full Deployment with PowerShell

 Setting up a Remote Desktop Services (RDS) lab doesn't need to take hours of manual work.
 With my PowerShell-based [HomeLab project](https://github.com/marcmylemans/HomeLab), you can build a fully automated Hyper-V test environment—from converting an ISO into a deployable template all the way to configuring your RDS stack.

 In this blog post, I’ll walk you through the complete process, combining two core automation scripts: